zhiyuoe/shadowagent/docs/resources/resources.md

 ---
 layout: default
 title: Discussion
-nav_order: 9
+nav_order: 10
 ---

-# Discussion
+# Resources
 {: .no_toc }

-Benchmarks of our iterative progress from pre-production to production.
+If you would like to learn a bit more
 {: .fs-6 .fw-300 }